chtoucas/Zorglub.Time/test/Zorglub.Testing/Testing/Facts/README.md

 ### Date Types
 - `IDateFacts`
-  - Limits for the standard methods/ops on dates.
-- `IDateArithmeticFacts`
-  - DDT for the standard methods/ops on dates.
+  - Limits and DDT for the standard methods/ops on dates.
 - `IOrdinalDateArithmeticFacts`
   - DDT for the standard methods/ops on ordinal dates.